In this section...

 We usually compare ourselves with similar sized organisations who also work in London, but sometimes we broaden our comparisons to get more information.

 How we compare is often the first step in understanding our performance and deciding how we want to improve.
 This means we use this information alongside our local knowledge and overall objectives to set plans for the future.
-These plans are set out in our Value for Money Statement.
+These plans are set out in our Value for Money Strategy.

 One of our corporate objectives is: